-Masters of Legal Studies Programs near Atlanta
+Master of Legal Studies Graduate Programs in Atlanta

-Master of Legal Studies and Master of Science in Law programs offer post graduate law education for non-attorneys interested in pursuing potential law-related career paths.
+Master of Legal Studies and Master of Science in Law programs near Atlanta offer post graduate law education for non-attorneys interested in pursuing potential law-related career paths.
 Other masters degree in law programs, such as the Master of Laws (LLM degree) may be designed for attorneys who seek further specialization within their profession.

 At the graduate level, legal studies and law degrees may be offered as Master of Legal Studies (MLS), Master of Science in Law (MSL), Masters of Studies in Law degree programs depending on the university or law school.
 Other schools might offer the Masters in Law (LLM), which is a distinct degree.
 The main characteristic of the MLS, MSL and LLM is that none of these are degree programs that prepare graduates to represent someone in court or provide legal services that require a law license.
 Rather, they are Masters degrees that are designed to enrich a comprehension of law, regulations and legal issues as well as fine tune critical thinking skills.